whiteblock/genesis-docs/_docs/defining_tests.md

               cpus: 2
         tasks:
         - type: task_2
-      - name: phase_3
-        description: this phase will revert the system and run third
+      - name: phase_3 # this phase will revert the system and run third
         system:
           - name: alpha
             type: service_1
             resources:
               cpus: 1
         tasks:
-        - type: task_3
-          description: this task runs third
+        - type: task_3 # this task runs third
 ```

 #### Removing Services from a System